 My hours would have changed when Olivia went to preschool or started playing organized sports.
 When my wife’s schedule changes, so does mine.
 Another appliance would have stopped working.
 Freelancers are defined by our ability to adapt.

 Before the pandemic dynamited the concept of work-life balance, de la Cretaz wrote a lot of longform.
-Now she’s writing more timely pieces with a fraction of the turnaround time.
-“It’s just a different way of writing,” she says.
+Now they are writing more timely pieces with a fraction of the turnaround time.
+“It’s just a different way of writing,” they say.
 “There’s a lot more adrenaline and rush and scramble and hustle involved in this way of working, so my body is adjusting to that.”
-On the kids-free weekends, her body recharges.
+On the kids-free weekends, their body recharges.
 The weekend before we spoke, de la Cretaz slept until 2 p.m. on Saturday.
-She returned to bed at 10 p.m. and slept for another 12 hours.
+They returned to bed at 10 p.m. and slept for another 12 hours.

 Communicate with your partner if you have one.

 It was important before.
 Now, it is crucial.
 Both sides must create a plan to get their work done.
 Bradford Pearson, a writer based in Philadelphia, has worked out an arrangement with his wife, a federal employee also working from home.
 Each week, one is the primary caregiver; the other concentrates on their job.

 I refuse to feel shame for letting my daughter watch 30 more minutes of Peppa Pig so I can edit a story due that afternoon or take a break from playing perpetually peppy social director.
 If The Shining has taught me anything, is that it’s pretty hard to parent when you’re consumed with cabin fever.